Orville Peck: Career

-Peck self-produced his debut album, Pony and released it in 2019 through a collaboration with Sub Pop.
+Orville Peck developed his signature mask in 2018.
+Peck self-produced his debut album Pony at The Noise Floor recording studio on Gabriola Island, and released it in 2019 through a collaboration with Sub Pop.
 He has noted that he "wrote, produced and played every instrument he could" on the album while working in a coffee shop and living with his parents.
 In June of that year, he performed his songs "Dead of Night" and "Take You Back" live on CBC Radio One's Q. Pony was named to the initial longlist for the 2019 Polaris Music Prize in June 2019.
 The album received a Juno Award nomination for Alternative Album of the Year at the Juno Awards of 2020.

 Also in 2019, Peck started an annual Orville Peck's Rodeo, which takes place in different cities across the US and brings in up-and-comers in the country music genre.
 He performed "Dead of Night" on Jimmy Kimmel Live on January 29, 2020.
 Peck announced a tour of selected cities in the United States including performances at the Coachella and Stagecoach festivals.
 In May 2020, he announced the follow-up to his debut album, an EP titled Show Pony, with a release date of June 12, 2020.
 In June 2020, he announced the delayed release of Show Pony until August 14, 2020, in recognition of the Black Lives Matter movement and the George Floyd protests.
 Peck recorded a cover of "Smalltown Boy" for the 2020 pride edition of the Spotify Singles series.
 The song was released exclusively on Spotify on June 29, 2020, and everywhere else on July 31, 2020.